 During the wintertime, your car battery works harder to produce power, leading to problems later.
 Now will also be the time when any issues caused by the scorching summer heat may start to appear in the cold weather.
 Batteries of vehicles left in storage can also lose their charge.
 If you find yourself needing a new battery, the make/model of your car will determine how much a battery replacement will cost you.
 For example, as of November 2022, Ford F-150 owners can expect to pay between $213 and $222 for a new battery, while Honda Accord owners can expect to pay between $191 and $199.

 What to do: The first thing you should do is get your car battery checked by either a licensed repair shop or ASE Certified mechanic.
 You can also purchase a home tester kit if you want DIY maintenance to help prepare your car this winter.
 If your battery test shows it lacks a sufficient charge, replace it now instead of waiting for a potential failure later.
 If you are storing your vehicle, keep the battery alive by starting the engine every now and then.

 #3: Worn Front Brake Pads

 What to do: As one of the most important safety features of any vehicle, it’s always recommended to let a certified repair facility or professional replace your brake pads.
-With that said, you can still listen for the telltale signs of brake pad wear, such as hearing a grinding or squeaking noise when braking.
-You may also notice other issues, such as the brake pad itself feeling spongy or it taking longer distances for you to stop (in dry conditions).
-You can also physically check your brake pads yourself by seeing if they are worn below 3/32 inches.
+With that said, you can still listen for the telltale signs of brake pad wear, such as a grinding or squeaking noise when braking.
+You may also notice other issues, such as the brake pad feeling spongy or taking longer distances to stop (in dry conditions).
+You can also physically check your brake pads by seeing if they are worn below 3/32 inches.
 If they are, it’s time to replace them.